-The judge will consider how much you planned the commission of the offence.
-A high degree of premeditation indicates a strong intention to commit the act and makes the offence more serious, whereas, an offence you committed spontaneously is seen by the court as less serious.
+The judge will consider how much the offender planned the commission of the offence.
+A high degree of premeditation indicates a strong intention to commit the act and makes the offence more serious.
+An offence committed spontaneously is seen by the court as less serious.

 A breach of trust between the offender and the victim is viewed as a significant aggravating factor, and may lead to a more severe punishment.

-Where there is more than one offender, your degree of participation will be a factor that impacts the severity of the sentence.
-Where your degree of participation in the offence is lesser, the offence will attract a less severe penalty.
+Where there is more than one offender, the defendant’s degree of participation will be a factor that impacts the severity of the sentence they receive.
+Where a person’s degree of participation in the offence is lesser, the offence will attract a less severe penalty.

 A judge is likely to look at the injury, emotional harm, loss or damage done to the victim as a result of the offence.
 A judge may only consider harm if you intended for the harm to occur or if the harm could have been foreseen.
 Where the harm is greater, the penalty will reflect the greater seriousness of the offence.

-Where you have committed other similar offences but have not been charged for them, the judge may still consider evidence of these events in order to identify whether the current offence forms a pattern of breaking the law.
+Where the offender has committed other similar offences but has not been charged for them, the judge may still consider evidence of these events in order to identify whether the current offence forms a pattern of breaking the law.

 If the offence appears to be out of character, the judge may give a lighter sentence.
 However, the judge may only consider the evidence if you admit to committing the other offences.

 Subjective factors are personal factors which affect the offender.